 The future holds some truly exciting things for us all.
 We’ve fought long and hard for our independence, and it seems that not all of those efforts were in vain.
-Millennials already wander the world as if all boundaries have been swiped away, our digitally-foreign parents shop for their Christmas gifts from the comfort of their recliners, and even our espresso machines know exactly when, how and with what to soothe our weary minds.
+Millennials already wander the world as if all boundaries have been swiped away, our digitally-foreign parents shop for the gifts from the comfort of their recliners, and even our espresso machines know exactly when, how and with what to soothe our weary minds.
 Is it just me, or is tomorrow already here?
-What Always Prevails

 Yes, technologies have made us more connected, and kudos to us for enabling them so.
 The Internet of Things

 is now a question of when, not how, and only a blind person would have troubles noticing the next big change.
 Still, our imagination might be bigger than our common sense – even if all that’s been promised comes to be in the nearest future, a human touch is something that we’ll always be striving towards.
 With that in mind, here’s why our H2H relations will stay exactly as they are in 2019 (and in many years to follow).